cchitsiang/awesome-stars/topics.md

 ## self-hosted

+- [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
+A copilot to get answers to your questions, whether they be from your own notes or from the internet.
+Use powerful, online (e.g gpt4) or private, local (e.g mistral) LLMs.
+Self-h
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
+- [amalshaji/portr](https://github.com/amalshaji/portr) - Open source ngrok alternative designed for teams
 - [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
 Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi 4, Pi 5, any Ubuntu/Debian system, or a VPS.
 - [Multiwoven/multiwoven](https://github.com/Multiwoven/multiwoven) - 🔥🔥🔥 Open Source Alternative to Hightouch, Census, and RudderStack.
 - [usememos/memos](https://github.com/usememos/memos) - An open source, lightweight note-taking service.
 Easily capture and share your great thoughts.